Sureiya/python-oempro/README.md

 A python 3.x client for oempro.

 Very feature incomplete.
-Please feel free to work and add what you need.
+Please feel free to fork and add what you need.

 You can clone and use directly, or install with pip.